 The bottom line

-Furthermore, as you can see, the Security+ test is challenging, and passing it requires a significant amount of time and study.
+As you can also see, passing the Security+ exam is difficult and takes a lot of time and preparation.

 Give yourself more time for preparation and make a greater effort when it is necessary in new situations.
 These pointers are intended to help you ace the test the first time.